jrandj/aws-security-specialty/README.md

 1. Given a description of the network infrastructure for a VPC, analyze the use of subnets and gateways for secure operation.

+    * An AWS Region is a cluster of data centres physically located within a geographic area.
+Each region provides at least two Availability Zones (AZs) not very far from each other, usually within 100 km.
+One AZ clusters one or more physical data centres.
+AWS uses a private backbone to interconnect data centres, AZs, and regions with low-latency and highly available links.
+A typical design involves using 2 or 3 AZs to provide availability and use a load balancer to balance the traffic across the servers available in each zone.
+Note that data flowing between AZs and regions is encrypted.

+    * There are more edge locations available than regions.
+Wherever possible, Amazon CloudFront should be used to distribute your applications so that user requests to your application can enter the AWS backbone and reach the destination region closer to where they are located.

+    * Many customers are still running a hybrid environment with on-premises data centres that need to connect with AWS Cloud.
+Direct Connect locations are points of presence distributed in many locations around the world that provide a low-latency and high-throughput connection point for customers to the AWS backbone.
+These locations are commonly located inside co-location facilities that serve many customers already.

+    * VPC resources include:
+        * **Subnets:** A VPC subnet is a method for segmenting the VPC by allocating a subset IP range from the VPC CIDR block bounded to a single availability zone.
+        * **Route Table:** A VPC subnet, by default, provides access to other subnets in the same VPC.
+However, instances within the subnet cannot communicate with networks outside of the VPC, such as the Internet or other VPCs.
+In traditional networks (using a simple example), you use a router to establish communication across different networks.
+The router usually has a connection with both networks.
+In AWS this functionality is implemented using a VPC route table.
+For example, you can set a route pointing to an AWS resource that can route an Internet request - such as an Internet Gateway, a NAT Gateway, or a NAT instance.
+        * **Internet Gateway:** An Internet Gateway allows a public IP address to associate with an EC2 instance.
+By doing this, an EC2 instance can make outbound connections to the Internet and receive incoming connections from the Internet.
+Note that you also need to associate the Internet Gateway with a VPC and create a route in the route table.
+If a subnet has a route to an Internet Gateway it is considered a public subnet.
+        * **Network Address Translation (NAT) Gateway:** Before this service was released, if you wanted to provide outbound Internet access inside a VPC, you frequently used an EC2 instance to perform NAT.
+This requires disabling the *check source/destination* feature on the instance, and creating a default route in the route table targeting the instance.
+This solution does not offer robust availability and limited scalability as you can only increase the instance size.
+The NAT Gateway is a managed service from AWS to meet this use case.
+Note that a NAT Gateway cannot be associated with a security group.
+        * **Egress-only Internet Gateway:** This is a stateful gateway for IPv6 addresses that can route traffic from EC2 instances to the Internet and route the returning associated traffic from the Internet to the EC2 instances.
+        * **VPC Peering:**
+        * **Shared VPCs:**
+        * **ENIs:**

     * A VPC is a logical datacentre in AWS.
 It consists of IGWs, Route Tables, Network Access Control Lists, Subnets, and Security Groups.
 1 Subnet corresponds to 1 Availability Zone.

-    * A NAT instance enables instances in a private subnet to initiate outbound IPv4 traffic to the internet or other AWS services but prevent the instances from receiving inbound traffic initiated on the internet.
+    * A NAT instance enables instances in a private subnet to initiate outbound IPv4 traffic to the Internet or other AWS services but prevent the instances from receiving inbound traffic initiated on the Internet.

     * When creating a NAT instance, you must disable the Source/Destination Check on the instance.
 NAT instances must be in a public subnet, and there must be a route out of the private subnet to the NAT instance.
 The amount of traffic that a NAT instance can support depends on the instance size.
 NAT instances also sit behind a security group.

     * NAT Gateways are much preferred to NAT instances.
 They automatically scale, are more secure, patch automatically (but no SSH access) etc. They are not associated with security groups.

-    * A NAT Gateway or instance is used to provide internet traffic to EC2 instances in private subnets.
+    * A NAT Gateway or instance is used to provide Internet traffic to EC2 instances in private subnets.
 A Bastion is used to securely administer E2 instances (using SSH or RDP) in private subnets.
 In Australia they are called jump boxes.

-    * An Internet Gateway allows instances with public IPs to access the internet.
-A NAT Gateway (or NAT instance) allows instances with no public IPs to access the internet.
+    * An Internet Gateway allows instances with public IPs to access the Internet.
+A NAT Gateway (or NAT instance) allows instances with no public IPs to access the Internet.

     * Remember that a Security Group is the firewall of EC2 instances, and a NACL is the firewall of the VPC Subnets.
 An example architecture is shown below to illustrate this:
         <p align="center">